podondra/gym-rl/post/reinforcement-learning.md

 While a reward signal might be low in some state it might have high value as it is usually followed by states that yield high rewards.

-The last element is a *model of environment* which mimics the behaviour of the environment or allows inferences about how the environment will behave.
+The last element is a *model of environment* which mimics the behavior of the environment or allows inferences about how the environment will behave.
 They are used for estimating future situations before they are actually experienced (planning).